QCL Training Program

-Scott joined the industry in 2007 and started with QCL in 2018.
+Scott first joined the pharmaceutical industry in 2007 and started with QCL in 2018.
 He is developing training curricula based on best practices to maximize employees’ knowledge and efficiency.
-Scott is a subject matter expert in x-ray crystallography and solid state organic chemistry.
-He has experience testing samples in a contract pharmaceutical laboratory and has also served as an assistant professor of chemistry at the undergraduate level.
+Scott is a subject matter expert in x-ray crystallography and solid-state organic chemistry and has extensive laboratory experience in a contract pharmaceutical laboratory setting.
+Prior to working at QCL, Scott taught chemistry at the undergraduate level.

 QCL laboratory training begins immediately after the on-boarding process.
-Early laboratory training is performed in the training laboratory, which is completely separate from the main (revenue generating) laboratories.
-The training lab was opened in January 2019, and is dedicated solely to training laboratory employees.
-A group of rotating laboratory trainers introduces trainees to general laboratory techniques, proper documentation, and other basic techniques within the training lab.
-As analysts gain experience, they are slowly integrated into their laboratory.
-Training in more advanced techniques may occur in the training lab, or in another laboratory, depending on the technique.
+New employees are introduced to general laboratory techniques, solution preparation, pH measurement, and GMP documentation practices in QCL’s training laboratory, which is dedicated solely to training laboratory employees.
+As analysts gain experience, they are slowly integrated into their assigned laboratory.
+Training in more advanced techniques may occur in the training lab, or in another laboratory, depending upon the technique.